An in-depth look at Medjet Assist Global Medical Transport

 Why is it a membership and not insurance?

-There are no claim forms, subrogation, or bills that show up months after your emergency medical situation.
+No claim forms, subrogation, or bills show up months after your emergency medical situation.
 They also take care of all communication between the admitting and receiving hospitals and will stay in touch by providing updates to family and friends.

 Do they have the resources to transport an entire family if all are in a hospital abroad?

 Yes.
-Some Medjet authorized affiliate aircraft can transport up to two critical patients at once and dispatch multiple aircraft simultaneously.
-They can also transport several non-acute patients at once on a common aircraft through their affiliate network.
+Some Medjet-authorized affiliate aircraft can transport up to two critical patients simultaneously and dispatch multiple aircraft simultaneously.
+They can also transport several non-acute patients on a common aircraft through their affiliate network.